Check out this great tutorial for How To Make Cloth Wipes For Cloth Diapering!

 Place two squares together with right sides facing.

 Stitch around the edges of your soon to be cloth wipes about a quarter of an inch from the edge, leaving an opening on one side in the middle so you can turn them inside out.

 Clip the corners of the wipes so there isn’t a big lump in the corners, being careful not to clip your stitching.

 Turn inside out and press using an iron, making sure to fold in the part where you left it open.

-Stitch around the edges, backstitching at the beginning and end, and voila!
+Straight Stitch or Zig-zag, for a decorative look, around the edges, backstitching at the beginning and end, and voila!

-These simple and easy homemade cloth diapers are a great choice for your own child, but also an excellent choice for gifting to a friend who has a baby on the way.
+These simple and easy homemade cloth diapers are a great choice for your own child, but also an excellent choice for gifting to a friend (soon to be new Mom) who has a baby on the way.